GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The programs we use to conjure processes are like a sorcerer's spells.
-They are carefully composed from symbolic expressions in arcane and esoteric programming languages that prescribe the tasks we want our processes to perform.
+> ### Are you quite sure that all those bells and whistles, all those wonderful facilities of your so called powerful programming languages, belong to the solution set rather than the problem set?
 >
-> ~ *Hal Abelson*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts